zyn-org/zyn/docs/PROTOCOL.md

 Zyn uses a hybrid protocol over TCP with text-based message framing and binary payloads.
 The protocol defines all messages as request-response pairs or server-initiated notifications.
 Message headers are newline-delimited text consisting of a message name followed by space-separated parameters.
 Messages that include payloads (indicated by a `length` parameter) are followed by binary data.

 The client initiates a socket connection and then writes a sequence of request messages and reads back the corresponding response messages.
-A handshake is required on connection to establish protocol parameters and capabilities.
+A handshake is required upon connection to establish protocol parameters and capabilities.

 The server guarantees that on a single TCP connection, requests will be processed in the order they are sent, and responses will return in that order as well.
 However, the protocol supports multiple in-flight requests through a correlation ID mechanism, allowing clients to pipeline requests without waiting for each response.